Serena beats Venus for record 23rd major

 At 36, she was the oldest Australian Open finalist in the Open Era.
 Her celebration after winning in the semifinals is sure to be one of tennis' memorable moments come the end of the long campaign.

+Venus had last played in a grand slam final in 2009 at Wimbledon, when Serena once again came out on top.
+Her career has been slowed after she was diagnosed with autoimmune disorder Sjogren's Syndrome in 2011.

+"It was great to have an opportunity to play for the title," Venus said.
+"That's exactly where I want to be standing during these grand slams.
+That's the highlight of all this, is to be in that moment."

-But in keeping with their head-to-head record -- Serena now leads 16-11 and 7-2 in grand slam finals -- it was her kid sister who would have the final say.
+In keeping with their head-to-head record -- Serena now leads 17-11 and 7-2 in grand slam finals -- it was her kid sister who would have the final say in Melbourne.

+The sisters have always been close but it was all business, especially from Serena, even before the match -- the oldest grand slam women's final in the Open Era in combined age -- began.

+They didn't chat in the tunnel on the way to the court.
+Venus placed her arm around Serena for the habitual pre-match photo, but Serena kept both hands by her side.